microsoft/botframework-solutions/docs/tutorials/csharp/virtualassistant.md

     `appPassword` | The password for the [Azure Active Directory App](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview) that will be used by your bot.
 It must be at least 16 characters long, contain at least 1 special character, and contain at least 1 numeric character.
 If using an existing app, this must be the existing password. | **Yes**
     `luisAuthoringKey` | The authoring key for your LUIS account.
 It can be found at https://www.luis.ai/user/settings or https://eu.luis.ai/user/settings | **Yes**

-You can find more detailed deployment steps including customisation in the [Virtual Assistant and Skill Template deployment](/docs/tutorials/assistantandskilldeploymentsteps.md) page.
+You can find more detailed deployment steps including customization in the [Virtual Assistant and Skill Template deployment](/docs/tutorials/assistantandskilldeploymentsteps.md) page.

 ## Run your assistant